Skip to Content

 Old Port

 Step from the modern-day city to the historic, cobblestone streets of Old Port as you spend your morning sightseeing, shopping, and enjoying the history and culture of Portland.
-You will find a combination of local and brand-name shops along the old streets, including clothing, galleries, gourmet food stores, pottery, jewelry, and more.
+You will find a combination of local and brand-name shops along the old streets.
+You can find clothing shops, galleries, gourmet food stores, pottery, jewelry, and more.

 Downtown Portland Maine.